narendra-create/Best-Fullstack-Projects/Local-Bite/client/TASKS.md

 - [x] Placeholder images if the vendor did't upload the food image or user did't upload the profile picture
 - [x] Crop the image and show the names dynamically
 - [x] make the vendor cards clicable and redirect to products page
-- [ ] Make quantity counter and price calculator in the order page
-- [ ] Add to cart instead of buy now button
 - [x] Add product page
-- [ ] Add vendor dashboard
 - [x] Add Login cookie check to register also
 - [x] Fix the background image of register and login page from bottom
 - [x] Homepage background